Web3DConsortium/X3D-Edit/www.web3d.org/x3d/tools/X3dEdit4.0/X3dEditModuleSuite/README.md

 ### [NetBeans Code Snippet Module Tutorial](https://netbeans.apache.org/tutorials/nbm-palette-api1.html)

-Has better excerpt of 'layer.xml' file.
+Has better excerpt of `layer.xml` file.
 * Inspect build/classes/META-INF/generated-layer.xml to see what is actually generated using layer.xml and annotations

 Creating layer.xml file is optional if using annotations instead: